hsuwanying/hsuwanying/README.md

 ### Hey there!
 I'm Carol from 🇹🇼Taipei Taiwan and currently living in Zurich, Switzerland🇨🇭

-A customer-centric data analyst with 8+ years of experience in Data Analysis, Business Development and Customer Experience with focus on consumer goods, luxury, and fashion industry.
-With a great interest in learning in-demand data science skills, I decided to pursue a master's degree in data science in 2020.
-Then, I started a position as a data analyst at MarketVision AG in 2022
+A customer-centric data analyst with over eight years of experience in the consumer goods and retail industry, specializing in business strategy, data insights, and customer experience.
+Professional in leveraging market trends, customers, and product data into evidence-based insights to support business decision-making.

 ### In addtion to that, I am also a(n)...